What You Should Know About Added Sugars in Your Food

 How to Calculate Daily Value

 The FDA uses 2,000 calories as a standard measure for adults to provide nutrition guidance.
 We use the same measure here to provide an explanation of how to calculate daily value.
-However, your individual dietary needs may differ.
-Consult with your physician for any dietary or healthcare advice.

 Here is how to calculate the daily value from a nutrient based on a daily diet of 2,000 calories.